Reuben (Jack) Thomas

 Ph.D.
 Stanford University 2009

-I study interpersonal social networks, and how they are related to other social phenomena.
-My research to date has looked at how the prehistorical emergence of network differences within societies led to the emergence of inherited social inequality, how adolescent networks and affiliations influence transitions into adulthood, how romantic couples meet, and how the network disruption of moving affects segregation.
+I study interpersonal social networks, their origins, and how they are related to other social phenomena.
+My research to date has looked at how people meet their friends and romantic partners, how that affects the homogeneity of those relationships, how adolescent networks and affiliations influence the transition into adulthood, and how prehistoric social network changes may have led to the emergence of inherited inequality.

 Thomas, Reuben J. and Noah P. Mark.
 2013.
 "Population Size, Network Density, and the Emergence of Inherited Inequality."
 Social Forces.
 92,2:521-44.